Pulpican Mbuna (Maylandia pulpican)

 Overfeeding causes ammonia spikes, dirty substrate and unstable water quality.
 If food reaches the bottom uneaten, reduce portions immediately.
 A clean feeding routine is one of the easiest ways to prevent stress and disease in Lake Malawi cichlids.

 Females are much plainer, usually silver, tan or grey with faint patterning.
 This sexual dimorphism is normal and important when selecting a red dragon peacock cichlid breeding pair or harem group.
 Males colour up best when housed correctly, fed well and not suppressed by overly aggressive tank mates.
-The commonly searched red dragon peacock cichlid ideal temperature and stable hard water both affect colour quality over time.
+Stable hard water and the correct red dragon peacock cichlid ideal temperature both affect colour quality over time.

 Compared with some other peacocks, the Red Dragon line is especially popular for display tanks because it offers a warmer, more fiery palette.
 Aquarists looking for a red dragon peacock cichlid for large tank often choose it as the centrepiece species.
-While some hobbyists ask about the red dragon peacock cichlid school size, this is not a schooling fish.
-It is better kept as one male with multiple females or in carefully planned cichlid groups.
+It is not a schooling fish, so it is better kept as one male with multiple females or in carefully planned cichlid groups rather than in a large same-species shoal.

 Our photos show the mature colour potential that develops under strong diet, low stress and proper red dragon peacock cichlid hard water care.
 Dark backgrounds and pale sand often make the reds appear even richer.

 The key to successful stocking is understanding red dragon peacock cichlid behaviour.
 This species is semi-aggressive, territorial around breeding time, and confident enough to dominate timid fish.
-That means it is not suitable for a soft-water tetra setup, despite searches for community tropical fish uk, tetras for sale uk or tetra fish for sale uk.
-It also is not a good match for shrimp, tiny catfish or peaceful nano fish.
-If you are researching red dragon peacock cichlid compatible fish, think robust Malawi companions, not mixed tropical community species.
+That means it is not suitable for a soft-water tetra setup or a general community tropical fish tank, and it is not a good match for shrimp, tiny catfish or peaceful nano fish.
+If you are researching red dragon peacock cichlid compatible fish, think robust Malawi companions rather than mixed tropical community species.

 The best tank mates for red dragon peacock cichlid are other peacock cichlids, mild haps and suitable Synodontis catfish.
 Good examples from our range include Rubin Red Peacock Cichlid - Aulonocara, Aulonocara kandeense and Aulonocara Sp Neon Red Calico Peacock.
 These make sense in a peacock-focused display where size and temperament are broadly matched.

-Some cichlid keepers also compare them with species such as Thorichthys Maculipinnis - Elliot'S Cichlid - or Guianacara Dacrya - South American Cichlid, but those are from different water chemistry backgrounds, so they are better treated as alternatives rather than direct tank mates.
+Some cichlid keepers also compare them with species such as Thorichthys Maculipinnis - Elliot'S Cichlid - or Guianacara Dacrya - South American Cichlid, but those come from different water-chemistry backgrounds, so they are better treated as alternatives rather than direct tank mates.
 More assertive species like Yellow Elongatus Cichlid - Chindongo Elongatus can be too aggressive in some setups, while Kiriza Yellow Cichlid - Tropheus Moorii and Orange I Blunthead Cichlid - Tropheus have different dietary and social needs.

 Avoid aggressive mbuna, very small fish, shrimp and slow long-finned species.
-This answers common searches like red dragon peacock cichlid for community tank and red dragon peacock cichlid community tank: yes, but only in a Malawi-style cichlid community, not a general tropical community.
-It is also not ideal for those searching what tropical fish can live in a small tank because this species needs room and careful stocking.
+So the honest answer to whether the red dragon peacock cichlid for community tank works is: yes, but only in a Malawi-style cichlid community, not a general tropical community.
+For the same reason it is not a candidate for a small tank, because this species needs room and careful stocking.

 | Species | Compatible? | Notes |